CoThinkk supports impactful programs in Asheville and Western North Carolina with gifts of time, talent and treasure.

 CoThinkk is a giving circle that brings together community leaders who care about the economic and social well-being of communities of color in Asheville and Western North Carolina.
 CoThinkk started in 2014 with the intention to implement investment strategies that address education, economic mobility/opportunity, and leadership development towards impacting some of the most critical social issues facing African-American and Latinx communities in Western North Carolina.

 Programs must serve areas within Asheville or Western NC.
 Applicants must have 501(c)3 status or have a fiscal agent.
-CoThinkk will award up to four grants ranging from $500 to $1,000.
+CoThinkk will award up to 8 grants that range from $500-$3000.
 Although we have a limited pool of funds, the application process will provide a great opportunity to highlight and elevate the important work that is taking place in Western NC and will keep the community groups who submit an application on CoThinkk’s radar.

 All CoThinkk members and supporters are able to apply, but will not participate in the final decision-making process.

 Grant funds are available for community groups that sponsor programming that is led by leaders of color and supports African American and Latinx families and communities through education, economic mobility/opportunity, and leadership development, with particular emphasis on cultivating the energy, passion, and talents of the next generation to create an essential pipeline of leaders.
 By investing in strategies that focus on education, economic mobility/opportunity, and leadership, we seek the following long-term impact:

 Change the economic, health, education, and poverty narrative for communities of color in Asheville and the surrounding region;